 Not all lead magnets are created equal, and focusing on offers that allow you to get your foot in the door can be a game-changer for account-based marketing.
 This is the tactic that really puts you in touch with potential warm leads.

-Lead magnets are already a great start, because they offer value while opening the door for communication.
-They might include an ebook, a whitepaper, or a template to help potential clients accomplish something like write their own ad copy.
+Lead magnets are already a great start because they offer value while opening the door for communication.
+They might include an ebook, a whitepaper, or a template to help potential clients accomplish something like writing their own ad copy.
 If you’re able to create a resource people need, they’ll be happy to fill out a form and share their name, email, company name, and industry.

 Personalized, non-sales offers that drive meetings are also a good choice.
 Free personalized demos, free consultation calls, and free first appointments are all a great start.

 In your initial outreach, though, just be specific about why this offer can help them.
 You can explain a bit about how you’ll get the promised results, and offer to explain more or to go into more detail during a free call.